FAQ Enforcement activities

 The yearly selection of the annual and semiannual financial statements that will be subjected to review is based on a risk-oriented concept and is supplemented by random samplings.
 In this connection, an issuer's financial statements should in principle be reviewed at least every five to eight years.
 In terms of substance, extent and manner of execution, the review by SIX Exchange Regulation differs significantly from an audit of financial statements.
 The enforcement activities of SIX Exchange Regulation center on certain key focal points deemed to be critical in financial reporting; however, no full examination of the financial statements is made.

-With whom are complex IFRS questions discussed?
+With whom are complex Financial Reporting questions discussed?

 How many violations were identified?